padrino/padrino-docs/blog/2015-10-12-padrino-0-13-0-mustermann-router-performance-enhancements-streaming-support-and-much-more.html.md

 Want to give a special thanks to the key contributors for this release, working tirelessly to make this Padrino release happen: [@ujifgc](https://github.com/ujifgc), [@namusyaka](https://github.com/namusyaka).
 Thanks so much!

-Please report any issues you encounter with this release!
-We are working very actively on Padrino and want to make the framework as stable and reliable as possible.
-That concludes the changelog for this release.
-As always if you want to keep up with Padrino updates, be sure to follow us on twitter: [@padrinorb](http://twitter.com/#!/padrinorb), join us on IRC at “#padrino” on freenode or [open an issue](https://github.com/padrino/padrino-framework/issues) on GitHub.